See some iconic landmarks and hidden gems in this Bangkok itinerary.

 Experience an Alternative Side of Bangkok

-While most Singaporean travellers view Bangkok as a eating and shopping paradise (and it is!), that’s not all there is to this city.
+While most Singaporean travellers view Bangkok as an eating and shopping paradise (and it is!), that’s not all there is to this city.
 Looking past the huge shopping malls and hipster cafes, you’ll find that Bangkok has many interesting activities that will help you see the city in a brand new light.

 Drinking Tom Yum Soup at Cooking Class - Bangkok Itinerary